seanpringle/factropy/README.md

 * **Combat**.
 Gun turrets can fire in any direction including upward so some sort of aerial enemy seems logical.

-Basically I'm interested in features that use 3D to enhance the basic 2D factory experience, not just saying _hey, let's go 3D so we can build vertically and frustrate ourselves trying to control the camera!_.
+Basically I'm interested in features that use 3D to enhance the basic 2D factory experience, not just saying _hey, let's go 3D so we can build vertically and frustrate ourselves trying to control the camera!_

 ## Is 3D rendering practical at Factorio's scale?